New Windows: Changes to ENERGY STAR Climate Zones In Canada

 Knowing what the different values represent can help you determine which windows are best for each of your rooms.
 It can also go a long way in determining what kind of add-ons or upgrades you may want for your windows.
 For example, if a window you are considering has a high U-Factor, you may want to invest in a gas fill to make it more efficient.

 The incorporation of NAFS into the Canadian rating system also affected the existing Energy Star zones.
 The Energy Star zones were a common way to determine the minimum performance levels required in different regions in Canada for windows to qualify.
+But now there is a single standard applied to all regions.

 What climate zone are my windows in?